lohjs-0/BioDash/README.md

 # BioDash

-**BioDash** é um dashboard web para monitoramento e gestão de tanques biológicos.
-Ele permite visualizar o nível, temperatura, pH e histórico de medições de cada tanque, com gráficos e indicadores intuitivos.
+**BioDash** is a web dashboard for monitoring and managing biological tanks.
+It allows you to view tank levels, temperature, pH, and measurement history with intuitive charts and indicators.

 ---

-## **Funcionalidades**
+## **Features**

-- Cadastro, edição e remoção de tanques.
-- Visualização do nível de cada tanque em porcentagem.
+- Create, edit, and delete tanks.
+- Display tank level as a percentage.
-- Monitoramento de parâmetros importantes: volume, temperatura, pH.
+- Monitor key parameters: volume, temperature, pH.
-- Histórico de medições com timestamp.
-- Dashboard interativo com gráficos e alertas visuais.
+- Track historical measurements with timestamps.
+- Interactive dashboard with charts and visual alerts.

 ---

-## **Tecnologias**
+## **Technologies**

 - **Backend:** .NET 8 / ASP.NET Core Web API
 - **ORM:** Entity Framework Core
-- **Banco de Dados:** SQLite (desenvolvimento)
+- **Database:** SQLite (development)
-- **Frontend:** React + Tailwind CSS (em desenvolvimento)
+- **Frontend:** React + Tailwind CSS (in progress)

+---